X-Large (film): Plot

+Magdy is a cartoonist living with his uncle in Cairo.
+Both are severely overweight and suffer from eating disorders.

-Magdy is a severely overweight man with a bunch of female friends who all see him as one of the girls, he’s about as sexually appealing to them as a teddy bear.
+He has many female friends who all see him as one of the girls and have no romantic attraction towards him.
 All he wants is a woman who can see past his unsightly exterior and see him for who he is inside.

 He reconnects with Dina, a girl he had a crush on back when he was a skinny kid, via Facebook and they get to know each other over the phone, without ever having seen any pictures of each other.
+She reveals that she is returning to Egypt soon and would like to see him.

-Dina, upon returning to Egypt, asks Magdy to pick her up from the airport which he agrees to do while secretly praying that she doesn’t turn out to be too conventionally attractive.
+Dina, upon arriving, asks Magdy to pick her up from the airport which he agrees to do while secretly praying that she doesn’t turn out to be too conventionally attractive.
 When Magdy sees how beautiful Dina is, he lacks the confidence to out himself as Magdy and instead introduces himself as Magdy’s cousin Adel and informs her that Magdy had to travel abroad.

-With his friends’ help, he proceeds to try to get her to love him as Adel, fat and all.
+With his female friends’ help, he proceeds to try to get her to love him as Adel, fat and all.
+He purchases a separate mobile phone so that he can pretend to make calls to her pretending to be two separate people.
+Dina does not notice.

+Understanding that a woman wants a man who is dependable, he becomes her personal driver, first transporting her family to a funeral, then helping her run errands even at odd hours.
+He continues drawing scenes of his recent life and making excuses to explain Magdy's absence.

+They then get to start dating.
+Magdy begins to believe they have fallen in love due to her happiness while they are together.